sean-otoole/2p_neural_activity_otoole_2023/README.md

 ├── images/                                         : contains example images used for explanations within the README │   └── XXX.png
 │   └── XXX.png
-├── ca.m                                            : clears all currently open figures (not my code) ├── act2mat.m/                                      : converts all z-layers for one imaging site and time point into to a matrix (not my code)
+├── ca.m                                            : clears all currently open figures (borrowned/not my code)
+├── act2mat.m/                                      : converts all z-layers for one imaging site and time point into to a matrix (borrowed/not my code)
 ├── LICENSE.md                                      : license
 └── README.md                                       : project description